taublast/DrawnUi.Maui.Demo/README.md

 * Prefer caching shadows and gradients as `Image` instead of `Operations`.
 * Cache large static overlays as `GPU`, large static blocks as `Image`.
 * For dinamically changing controls consider `ImageDoubleBuffered`, it consumes double the memory as `Image` but doesn't slow down rendering: you would see the latest prepared cache until the actual state wouldn't finish rendering itsself to a hidden cache layer in background.
-* Do not include controls cached with type GPU inside controls cached with some different type, will get a native crash otherwise.
+* Do not include controls cached with `GPU` inside controls that use different type of cache, except for `Disabled`, will get a native crash otherwise.

 #### Loaded Images